elec327/elec327.github.io/lab4/index.md

 <div class="alert alert-info" role="alert">
    - Connect them properly so that the RGB LED can be driven by TA0.1, TA0.2, and TA1.1.
    - Connect one side of the switch to VCC, and connect the other end to an unused GPIO pin.
+   - Put your initials in Text on either the Top or Bottom  (copper) layers.
 </div>

 Eagle comes with a good number of parts, but not all that you need.
 You can either